derekdshaw/programming_exercise/design/exercise_design_doc.md

 Testing the gRPC server requires a mock client.
 Postive and Negative testing will be done.

 Testing of the CLI/gRPC client will require a mock server.
 Postive and Negative testing will be done.

+Testing of authorization can be done by switching the client certificates to allow for different scenarios to be tested.

+Testing of TLS can be done by using valid and invalid certs.

 Functional testing will also be done by hand.